Protesters of Israel-Hamas war fear nuance is getting lost

 Yet amid decades of the Israeli-Palestinian conflict, a German reflex to refer to history is “wearing a bit thin,” says Wieland Hoban, a board member of Jüdische Stimme, or Jewish Voice for a Just Peace in the Middle East.
 “Eleven thousand people have been killed [in Gaza].
 Where’s the red line?
 Something’s become visible in society where people here are willing to accept a genocide as long as they have some kind of excuse for tolerating it.”

 In fact, attitudes among the public are mixed on the conflict.
-A November poll commissioned by pollster ARD found 35% of respondents consider Israel’s response the Hamas attacks appropriate, while 40% say it goes too far.
+A November poll commissioned by broadcaster ARD found 35% of respondents consider Israel’s response to the Hamas attack appropriate, while 40% say it goes too far.

-Palestinians are used to media bias, says Tim Smith, a spokesperson for the Palestine Campaign, which fights for the freedom to assembly around a free Palestine.
+Palestinians are used to media bias, says Tim Smith, a spokesperson for the Palestine Campaign, which fights for the freedom to assemble around a free Palestine.
 “But in Germany, the problem seems to be more extreme, to the point where Palestinian voices are just completely marginalized and demonized,” he says.

 Fabian Virchow, head of a research unit on extremism at the University of Applied Sciences in Düsseldorf, says radicals have infiltrated some marches and been banned.
 Antisemitic chants like “from the river to the sea” – a slogan Hamas has used to call for abolition of the Israeli state – have been declared illegal.
 But banning marches altogether could lead to more alienation. “[It] might offer radical antisemites starting points for recruitment,” he says.